vectos/vectos-site-astro/src/content/blog/rust-rest-api.md

 }
 ```

 This results in very clean and easy code.
 No need for Monads.
-However, in Scala you'll get cancelable IO, retry, repeat combinators with ZIO and cats-effect.
-Since async is a language construct and therefore not a value, it's hard to abstract over.
-I would say this is something I _might_ miss later on, but for such a simple API it was not a big deal.
+However, in Scala with cats-effect and ZIO you'll get cancelable IO, repeat/retry and structured concurrency.
+This is not the case by default in Rust.
+There are some crates around which add retry and structured concurrency, but I'm not sure how _good_ they are.
+I didn't need it in this case, so can't tell you much about yet.

 ## Type classes in Rust